 Child seat cover

 Courtesy car when your vehicle is being repaired

 These benefits could be useful, but do not limit your search to just these insurers.
-Get as many quotes as you can using our table to find the policy with the right level of cover at the right price.
+Get as many car insurance quotes as you can to find the policy with the right level of cover at the right price.

 Comparing quotes from a range of companies is the best way to find cheap cover, but there are other things you can do you keep the cost down:

 Drive a car with a small engine because they usually cost the least to insure.
 Look for vehicles in the lowest car insurance groups for the cheapest cover.

 Multi car insurance can give you a discount when you insure two or more vehicles with the same insurer.
 Here is how multi car insurance can save you money.

 If you are a younger female driver under 25 find out how you can save money on younger driver insurance.

 If you don’t own a car consider comparing quotes for short term car insurance.